 Teach Plus trains teachers in understanding education policy as a lever for student success, community organizing, writing op-eds and speaking to the media, providing public testimony, and more.
 Teach Plus works to create and connect teachers to opportunities to lead in real ways at the policy level.

 How does it work?

-Teach Plus recruits and selects educators and providers from across the state to participate in the cohort experience.
-You will become part of a larger movement of educator leadership and help mobilize your peers around top issues impacting the early childhood education in Illinois.
+Teach Plus recruits and selects Early Childhood Educator Policy Fellows from across the state to participate in the cohort experience.
+You will become part of a larger movement of teacher leadership and help mobilize your peers around top issues impacting the early childhood education profession in Illinois.
 Teach Plus works with key stakeholders and policymakers to join the conversation.

 Nationally and locally, Teach Plus Teaching Policy Fellows have: